mighdoll/lygia-static-example/README.md

 - *app.wesl* - `import lygia::math::consts::PI;` - use lygia in shader code
 - *main.ts*
-  - `import appWesl from "../shaders/app.wesl?link";` - assemble shader bundles with vite
+  - `import appWgsl from "../shaders/app.wesl?static";` - link shader with vite
-  - `p const linked = await link(appWesl);` - link shaders at runtime

-This example links shaders dynamically at runtime (for maximum flexibility).
+This example links shader code at build time using the WESL Vite plugin.
-The doc site also describes how to do [static linking](https://wesl-lang.dev/docs/JavaScript-Builds#controlling-static-bundler-builds).
+Lygia shader functions are linked to the application shader during Vite bundling.

+No library is needed at runtime.
+`appWgsl` is a plain JavaScript string containing WGSL for use in WebGPU.